Rating: ![]()

 Some violence and serious political and social issues for a 13-up.

-Violence: 2 - People get killed, and blood is spilled.
-But nothing overly gory.
+Violence: 2 - People die and blood is spilled, but nothing overly gory.

 Nudity: 1 - A few skimpy clothes here and there.